TUNI-Projects/SEC300-bookish-rotary-phone/exercise_5/t3/stuff.md

 I will create a cryptographically secure hash from the text `username|admin|author`, anytime I will need to identify someone I will use this same technique

 I will hash it from the user_id and then figure out the rest. <_CreateCookie function> and <_ParseCookie function>
+CreatedCookie -> Wrote a new cookie function ParseCookie -> Used the new cookie function to parse cookie.
+[Validity not implemented.]

 and I will fix how new user is created.
 [DONE]